HrishikeshMajumdar-2004/ShopSquare/README.md

 Key features include a sophisticated user-to-user communication system that streamlines item purchasing, from discovery to transaction completion directly on the platform.
 Sellers benefit from a user-friendly dashboard with tools for managing product listings, including adding, editing, and deleting items, enhancing operational efficiency.

-Infrastructure-wise, the website utilizes AWS S3 buckets for scalable storage of static assets and media files, ensuring optimal performance and accessibility as the platform grows.

 Overall, this Online Marketplace Website offers a seamless browsing, purchasing, and selling experience, setting a high standard with its advanced functionalities.
 ![Screenshot 2024-07-09 085539](https://github.com/HrishikeshMajumdar-2004/ShopSquare/assets/115341865/89d3733e-e31d-4aa7-812b-399d0b1c006f)